RohitBShelar/Ineuron-Assignments/PythonMegaAssignment.md

 Q34.
 What is a list in Python?

+Ans:
+In Python, a list is used to store the sequence of different types of data.
+Python lists are mutable(changeable), which means we can change their elements after they've been formed.

 Q35.
 How can you create a list in Python?

+Ans:
+In Python, a list is created by placing elements inside square brackets [], separated by commas. my_list = [1, 2, 3]
+A list can have any number of items and they may be of different types (integer, float, string,list, tuples,dictionary etc.).

 Q36.
 How can we access the elements in a list?

 Q37.
 Write a code to access the word "iNeuron" from the given list.

 lst = [1,2,3,"Hi",[45,54, "iNeuron"], "Big Data"]

+Ans:
+lst = [1,2,3,"Hi",[45,54, "iNeuron"], "Big Data"]
+print(lst[4][2])

 Q38.
 Take a list as an input from the user and find the length of the list.

+Ans:
+lst = input("enter elements of the list separated by space:").split() print("length of the list is :",len(lst))

 Q39.
-Add the word "Big" in the 3rd index of the given list.
+Add the word "Big" in the 3rd index of the given list. lst = ["Welcome", "to", "Data", "course"]

+Ans:
-lst = ["Welcome", "to", "Data", "course"]
+lst = ["Welcome", "to", "Data", "course"] lst.insert(2,"Big") print(lst)

 Q40.
 What is a tuple?
 How is it different from list?

 Q41.
 How can you create a tuple in Python?